Master of Science in Education (Elementary Education (PreK-6) – Licensed Teachers)

 Hands-on Activities

-Hands-on learning is a fundamental aspect of the Master of Science in Education program for Licensed Teachers in Elementary Education (PreK-6).
-Every student participates in a practicum experience within an accredited K-6 classroom, where they can apply their coursework in real-world educational settings.
-These experiences not only foster confidence in their teaching skills but also provide valuable feedback from mentor educators and prepare them for classroom readiness required for licensure.
+Hands-on learning is a core component of the Master of Science in Education (Elementary Education (PreK-6) – Licensed Teachers).
+All students complete a practicum experience in an accredited K–6 classroom, where they apply coursework in real-world settings and receive valuable feedback from mentor educators.

-In addition to the practicum, students partake in practical assignments throughout the online curriculum.
-These assignments may involve creating lesson plans, analyzing student work samples, conducting virtual observations, and utilizing assessment data to inform instructional decisions.
+In addition, the program incorporates applied assignments throughout the online curriculum.
+These include developing lesson plans, analyzing student work, conducting observations, and using assessment data to guide instructional decisions, helping students build practical skills and confidence for classroom success.

 What You’ll Learn: